Types of Dentition

 I= ,c= ,p= ,m= total=42

 The dog is a carnivorous animal, which means it feeds on flesh hence it has 42 in number and is adapted to the kind of food it eats.
 So here is the arrangement of the teeth in the mouth of a dog

 i.
 INCISORS: the incisors of carnivores are very small and pointed.
 They are mainly used for cutting and tearing off flesh from bones.

-The teeth of Rabbit
+the teeth formula of Rabbit

-The dental formula of rabbit is
+The dental formula of rabbits is

 I= ,c= ,p= ,m= total=28

 The rabbit is a herbivorous animal, that is to say, it feeds on vegetables mainly hence its teeth are 28 in number, and are adapted for the kind of food it eats.

 i.
 The incisors of a rabbit are flat with sharp cutting edges for cutting vegetables or grasses.

 ii. canines are practically absent in rabbits.
 So the space created by the absence of canines in rabbits is called DIASTEMA.
 The DIASTEMA allows the manipulation of grasses in the mouth.